Unified derivation of the limit shape for multiplicative ensembles of random integer partitions with equiweighted parts: Introduction

 \subsubsection{Layout.}

-The paper is organized as follows.
-In Section~\ref{sec2}, we define the families of measures $\QQ_z$ and $\PP_n$ on the corresponding spaces of partitions.
-In Section~\ref{sec3}, a suitable value of the parameter $z\in(0,1)$ is chosen (Theorem~\ref{th:kappa}), which implies convergence of ``expected'' (scaled) Young diagrams to the limit curve $y=\omega^*(x)$ (Theorem \ref{th:3.2}).
-Refined first-order moment asymptotics are obtained in Section~\ref{sec4} (Theorem~\ref{th:4.1}), while higher-order moment sums are analyzed in Section~\ref{sec5}.
-Section~\ref{sec6} is devoted to the proof of a local central limit theorem (Theorem~\ref{th:LCLT}).
-Finally, the limit shape result, with respect to both $\QQ_z$ and $\PP_n$, is proved in Section~\ref{sec7.1} (Theorems \ref{th:7.2} and~\ref{th:7.2a}, respectively), illustrated by some examples in Section~\ref{sec7.2}.
+The rest of the paper is organized as follows.
+In Section~\ref{sec2.1}, we define the multiplicative families of measures $\QQ_z$ and $\PP_n$ on the corresponding spaces of partitions with equiweighted parts.
+Important cumulant expansions and certain technical conditions on the generating function $\mathcal{F}_0(u)$ are discussed in Section \ref{sec2.2}.
+In Section~\ref{sec3.1}, a suitable value of the parameter $z\in(0,1)$ is chosen (Theorem~\ref{th:kappa}), which implies the convergence of ``expected'' (scaled) Young diagrams to the limit curve $y=\omega^*(x)$ (Theorem~\ref{th:3.2}).
+Refined first-order moment asymptotics are obtained in Section~\ref{sec3.3} (Theorem~\ref{th:4.1}), while higher-order cumulant sums are analyzed in Section~\ref{sec4}.
+The local limit theorem (Theorem~\ref{th:LCLT}) is established in Section \ref{sec5}, which paves the way to the proof of the limit shape results in Section~\ref{sec5.4} with respect to both $\QQ_z$ and $\PP_n$ (Theorems \ref{th:LSQ} and~\ref{th:LSP}, respectively).
+Finally, our results are illustrated by a number of examples in Section~\ref{sec6}.